On the geometry of positive cones in finitely generated groups

 \section{Groups acting on trees}

-In this section we will show the main technical result of the paper.
-We will give a combination theorem that produces Hucha groups.
-For that, first we will prove Proposition \ref{prop: P accumulates in ends of T}, which is a self contained proof of Theorem \ref{thm: main boundary} in the special case of groups acting on trees.
-There are several reasons of giving this proof.
+In this section we will show the main technical result of the paper, which is a combination theorem that produces Hucha groups.
+For that, we will first prove Proposition \ref{prop: P accumulates in ends of T}, which is a self contained proof of Proposition \ref{prop: main boundary} in the special case of groups acting on trees.
+There are several reasons for giving this proof.
 Firstly, it is not lengthy and we produce a statement better adapted for our purposes, sparing some translation effort.
-Secondly, to show that certain groups are Hucha with respect to cyclic subgroups, we are using something slightly more general that what was proved on Theorem \ref{thm: main boundary}, namely that for any loxodromic isometry $h$ of the tree, and any neighbourhood $A$ of an end, there is a coset of $\langle h\rangle$ whose limit points lie in $A$.
+Secondly, to show that certain groups are Hucha with respect to cyclic subgroups, we are using something slightly more general than what was proved on Proposition \ref{prop: main boundary}, namely that for any loxodromic isometry $h$ of the tree, and any neighbourhood $A$ of an end, there is a coset of $\langle h\rangle$ whose limit points lie in $A$.

-Throughout this paper, trees are simplicial trees and actions on trees are by graph automorphisms that do not reverse edge orientations.
-The key of the section is the strong interplay between the geometry of $T$ and the geometry of $G$ arising from the action of $G$ on $T$.
-We could say that the geometry of $T$ dominates the geometry of the group.
+We clarify that throughout this paper trees are simplicial trees, and actions on trees are by graph automorphisms that do not reverse edge orientations, which are the standard conventions when dealing with Bass-Serre theory.

+The key of this section is the strong interplay between the geometries of $T$ and of $G$, that arises from the action of $G$ on $T$.
+We could say that the geometry of the tree dominates the geometry of the group.
 This allows us to construct negative swamps and to show that certain groups acting on trees are Hucha in Subsection \ref{ssec: creating hucha}.